miracuse/miracuse.github.io/docs/classes/alchemist/index.md

 -   **<span style="color: {{ site.alchemist_color }}">Perception</span>**: Alchemists are good at detecting danger, finding clues, and searching for hidden treasure.
 They also use this Skill to attack with ranged weapons (crossbows, guns, etc.)

 -   **<span style="color: {{ site.alchemist_color }}">Knowledge</span>**: Alchemists are familiar with many different fields that might be useful to an adventurer, such as monster biology or regional politics.
-This Skill also determines how many uses of their Kits they have, and their ability to persuade using others rhetoric.
+This Skill also determines how many uses of their Kits they have, and their ability to persuade others using rhetoric.

-### Alchemy
+### Charges

-Alchemist Kit's are powerful, but have a limited number of uses based on the character's **<span style="color: {{ site.alchemist_color }}">Knowledge</span>**.
-Alchemists mark a box each time they use one of their Kits, and recover all of their uses for each Kit when they make camp.
+Alchemist Kit's are powerful, but have a limited number of **Charges** based on the character's **<span style="color: {{ site.alchemist_color }}">Knowledge</span>**.
+Alchemists mark a box each time they use one of their Kits, and recover all of their Charges when they make camp.

 {% include alchemy_uses.html %}